schech1/WhereCanIDrink/README.md

 The comment-system allows to share your experience in that country with others.
 Share what is tolerated, what is strictly enforced?
 Maybe your experience differs completely from the information provided?
 Just tell us and others.
-You can confirm the information of each country, by giving it a "Thumps up".
+You can confirm the information of each country, by giving it a *Thumps up*.
 Other users can see how often the information about alcohol regulations are confirmed.

 The latest feature is the Location-Finder.
 If location-services are enabled on your device, you can find the regulations of your current country with one click.

 ![Screen Shot](https://github.com/schech1/WhereCanIDrink/blob/main/image2.png)